 We use methylation markers and the latest generation technology to measure your biological age.

-We currently offer two TruAge tests: The Complete Collection, which includes our entire suite of epigenetic reports, and TruAge PACE, which only includes our Pace of Aging metric, and Telomere Length.
+We currently offer two TruAge tests: COMPLETE, which includes our entire suite of epigenetic reports, and PACE, which only includes our Pace of Aging Report, and Telomere Length Report.

 You will be mailed a TruAge Sample Collection Kit.

 Once you receive the kit, follow the instructions inside to register the kit, collect your sample, and use the prepaid envelope to mail it to our lab.